timvma/timvma/README.md

 - 👋 Hi, I’m @timvma
 - 👀 I’m interested in web development as of the moment
-- 🌱 My preffered languages/framework ATM
+- 🌱 Active languages/framework ATM
      - Nuxt
      - Vue
      - Vanilla Javascript